omgardner/lan-file-sharer/README.md

 - [x] Detects the Private IP Address and creates environment variables via .env files
 - [x] Cross-platform support for hosting the servers
 - [x] Downloading files and Previewing their contents in a new tab

-### Planned / In Progress
-- [ ] switching from react-scripts to vite
-- [ ] Toast / SnackBar messages to show status changes (e.g. "File(s) Uploaded Successfully", "File Deleted Successfully")
-- [ ] use the [dropzone](https://www.dropzone.dev/) package to handle
-  - [ ] upload in progress UI
-  - [ ] cancel upload UI
-  - [ ] adding support to upload folders, and displaying the folders as React Components
-- [ ] Copy file's contents to clipboard
-  - [ ] reverse proxy server to enable HTTPS to create a "[Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts)", allowing access to the browser's [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API)
-  - [ ] handling cross-browser inconsistency for support of the ClipboardAPI, especially for image files
-- [ ] build script using ShellJS package to create a production build to be hosted on a Raspberry PI with a bad CPU
-- [ ] background uploads and downloads for large files, possibly using the Worker API

 ## Technical Details
 Frontend: